 I checked the time.
 Three forty.
-Were they digging?
+Were they digging inside the mine?

 At three fifty-five a head appeared from the mine entrance.
 “Hey, Len.
 Bring up them bags.
 We may of found somethin’.”
-Len put down his gun and headed down the path.
+Len laid his gun on the ground and headed down the path.

 No indecision, Max.
 It’s your show now.
 I could slip through the opening, move quietly down the mineshaft and get the drop on the three Klansmen who were holding Skeeter and the twins captive.
 They’d be busy, excitedly digging up Beauregard’s treasure.

 I didn’t have a plan for getting out again.

 I stood for a few seconds while my knees got used to bearing weight, then ran across the gravel and peered into the mine.
 There was a distant glow of flashlights, but there seemed to be no one immediately inside the opening.
 Turning sideways I started to work my way in, rifle pointed down the shaft.
 I took one glance back toward the path, leaning out through the opening, to see if Len was returning.
 That slight movement saved my vision and perhaps my life.

 The explosion was immense and hurled me out onto the gravel.
 Stunned, it took a minute to get to my knees.
 A cloud of dust continued out of the opening, which now seemed larger than before.
 The ground shook with a low vibration.
 Then everything was still.